PHX2600/The-Archive/forum/Puzzles/1414 - Puzzle 3.md

 Scoring:

-20] This one will net you 20 points for successfully producing the key.
+  * 20] This one will net you 20 points for successfully producing the key.
-20] An additional 20 points will be awarded for producing a script to solve this one automatically.
+  * 20] An additional 20 points will be awarded for producing a script to solve this one automatically.

 Total: 40 Points Possible

 [Puzzle Image Attached]

 ========================================================
-Email solutions to <!-- e --><a href="mailto:Penguin2600@asu.edu">Penguin2600@asu.edu</a><!-- e --> to get your points on the scoreboard or to report problems with the puzzle.
+Email solutions to <Penguin2600@asu.edu> to get your points on the scoreboard or to report problems with the puzzle.

 --------------------------------------------------------------------------------